-Summary of recommendations in 2022-2024 Action Plan and allocation of SMIP funding in support of recommendations
+Summary of recommendations in 2023-2025 Action Plan and allocation of SMIP funding in support of recommendations

-FLOODPLAIN ASSESSMENT
+FLOODPLAIN ASSESSMENT & TECHNICAL ASSISTANCE

 - Pro-actively assist communities with the review, understanding, and interpretation of data, reports, studies, and other information to reduce future flood risk.
-Examples include FEMA Flood Insurance Studies and Flood Insurance Rate Maps (FIRMs), NYS-adopted climate change / future flow projections, FEMA flood risk assessment tools, and local flood analyses.
-Seek updates to maps where projects have lowered flood elevations. - 2.
+Examples include FEMA Flood Insurance Studies and Flood Insurance Rate Maps (FIRMs), NYS-adopted climate change / future flow projections, FEMA flood risk assessment tools, and Local Flood Analyses.
+Seek updates to floodplain maps where projects have lowered flood elevations or extents. - 2.
 Using updated hydrologic models, stream assessments and other tools, identify natural floodplain areas that enhance sediment, wood, and water storage and reduce flood elevations in downstream areas.
+Assist towns with prioritizing these floodplains for conservation and enhancement. - 3.
+Provide technical assistance to municipalities when they are planning the reuse of parcels acquired through the stream corridor acquisition programs.